Coronavirus: COVID-19 - Apprenticeship guidance for employers

 As a result of the COVID-19 crisis and the measures taken to protect the public and reduce the spread of the virus your apprentice’s off-the-job training will have been interrupted or changed.

-The training contractor will carry out required reviews of apprenticeship progress during this period including engagement with you and your apprentice.
+The training contractor will continue to carry out required reviews of apprenticeship progress during this period including engagement with you and your apprentice.

 Apprentices unable to attend work